AaronBalint/betaflight/README.md

 **OSD**

-When a flight plan is activated, The Home Direction and Home Distance display will be relative to the next waypoint.
-The Home Distance will also display the current active wat-point number (W1-10).
+When a flight plan is activated, The Home Direction and Home Distance display will be relative to the next way-point.
+The Home Distance will also display the current active way-point number (W1-10).

-When un-armed the Altitude will display the current GPS altitude above sea level.
+When unarmed the Altitude will display the current GPS altitude above sea level.
 When armed the Altitude will be relative to the launch altitude.